Professional Services Contract (UK)

 Limitation of Liability -- Cap each party's aggregate liability at a commercially reasonable level, typically linked to the fees payable or the PI insurance cover.
 The cap must satisfy the reasonableness test under Section 11 of the Unfair Contract Terms Act 1977.
 Always include mandatory carve-outs: no exclusion of liability for death or personal injury caused by negligence (Section 2(1) UCTA), fraud, or fraudulent misrepresentation.
 Exclude indirect and consequential losses, while acknowledging that the courts may interpret 'direct' versus 'indirect' loss narrowly.

 Fees, Payment, and Late Payment Interest -- Specify the fee structure (fixed fee, hourly rate, daily rate, or retainer) in pounds sterling, invoicing procedures, and payment terms.
-Reference the Late Payment of Commercial Debts (Interest) Act 1998 to ensure the provider's right to statutory interest at 8% above the Bank of England base rate, plus fixed compensation charges and reasonable recovery costs.
+Reference the Late Payment of Commercial Debts (Interest) Act 1998 to confirm the provider's right to statutory interest at 8% above the Bank of England base rate, plus fixed compensation charges and reasonable recovery costs.

 Intellectual Property -- Determine whether IP in Deliverables vests in the client (requiring a written assignment under the Copyright, Designs and Patents Act 1988) or remains with the provider (with a licence to the client).
 Address Background IP separately and include a warranty that work product does not infringe third-party rights.